 The bottom line is that it really does depend, but if done right, according to HubSpot, “Six months in, you start to have a feel for what is working and what you should tweak for better results.”

 So, if you commit to a year of consistent social media marketing, you should realistically be able to expect to see some results.
 If, however, you commit for only a few months, you’ll probably not see much return.

 Given the nature of pay per click advertising, it can be a little more straight forward.
 That is not to say that it is not complicated, just that it can be easier to identify the returns on your investment..

-I can’t tell you the number of business owners I have seen decide to try AdWords, only to spend $500 a month for two months without seeing good results and decide that AdWords is not a good fit for them.
+I can’t tell you the number of business owners I have seen decide to try PPC in Houston, only to spend $500 a month for two months without seeing good results and decide that AdWords is not a good fit for them.
 To be honest, there are too many things wrong with this approach to go into great detail in this article, so I will just say if you are going to try AdWords, give yourself a chance to be successful by speaking with an expert before spending your hard earned money on it.

 If executed properly, it is possible to begin to see results from AdWords in mere months, but to fire on all cylinders will generally take anywhere from 6 months to a year, and require constant tweaking in perpetuity.